-- a) The Conductor must be immediately notified of the situation. - The Conductor should isolate the ill customer or employee from other persons on board the train, if possible - Administer first aid or medical assistance if required - b) The Conductor must immediately notify the Consolidated National OPS Center (CNOC) at (800) 424-0217 or ATS 734-2105 and give the following information: - Name of the person notifying CNOC - Train number - The nature of the problem - Name and status of the ill individual(s) - If known, name and phone number of personal physician of ill person - Current location and next station stop - If known, the name and phone number of the local health department - Course of action ordered or taken by the health authorities - c) CNOC will disseminate the information obtained from the Conductor and contact the appropriate personnel and departments. - d) On-Train Employees should follow instruction from CNOC and not contact the personal physician for the ill individual unless instructed by CNOC.
+- a) The Conductor must be immediately notified of the situation. - The Conductor should isolate the ill customer or employee from other persons on board the train, if possible - Administer first aid or medical assistance if required - b) The Conductor must immediately notify the Consolidated National OPS Center (CNOC) at (800) 424-0217 or ATS 734-2105 and give the following information: - Name of the person notifying CNOC - Train number - The nature of the problem - Name and status of the ill individual(s) - If known, name and phone number of personal physician of ill person - Current location and next station stop - If known, the name and phone number of the local health department - Course of action ordered or taken by the health authorities - If medical or physical assistance was provided by another customer, collect the customer's name for contact tracing purposes.
+If customer refuses to provide contact information, note that customer refused. - c) CNOC will disseminate the information obtained from the Conductor and contact the appropriate personnel and departments.

-- e) The Emergency Medical Facility and/or the Amtrak Medical Director will make the medical decisions as to the management of the ill individual.
+- d) On-Train Employees should follow instruction from CNOC and not contact the personal physician for the ill individual unless instructed by CNOC. - e) The Emergency Medical Facility and/or the Amtrak Medical Director will make the medical decisions as to the management of the ill individual.
 If it is deemed necessary by the local health authorities and/or the Amtrak Medical Director that notification of customers and crew is needed, Amtrak will coordinate this effort with local and state health departments and the CDC. - f) Medical details must not be revealed to anyone other than properly identified Amtrak personnel or local, state or federal health officials.
 The confidential nature of Medical Information must be upheld. - g) The importance of maintaining accurate customer and crew lists becomes apparent in these circumstances.
-The Conductor should obtain telephone numbers and addresses of customers who may be involved, if possible, to help expedite any further investigation or customer notification. - h) The Conductor must complete an "Employee Injury/Illness Reporting Checklist" (NRPC 5000A to E), "Contractor/Volunteer Injury/Illness Report" (NRPC 5100) or "Passenger/Guest Injury/Illness Report" (NRPC 6000) as the circumstances require. - Effective and prompt communication is an essential tool in handling this type of occurrence and can lead to successfully preventing disease transmission and defusing rumor and conjecture in these circumstances. - j) For further information and assistance, contact:
+The Conductor should obtain telephone numbers and addresses of customers who may be involved, if possible, to help expedite any further investigation or customer notification. - h) The Conductor must complete an "Employee Injury/Illness Reporting Checklist" (NRPC 5000A to E), "Contractor/Volunteer Injury/Illness Report" (NRPC 5100) or "Passenger/Guest Injury/Illness Report" (NRPC 6000) as the circumstances require. - Effective and prompt communication is an essential tool in handling this type of occurrence and can lead to successfully preventing disease transmission and defusing rumor and conjecture in these circumstances. - i) For further information and assistance, contact:

-Public Health Superintendent 60 Massachusetts Ave., NE Washington, DC 20002 Phone: (202) 906-3943 ATS: 777-3943 Fax: ATS 777-2117
+Senior Manager Public Health 1 Massachusetts Ave, NW Washington, DC 20001 Phone (202) 906-3943; ATS 777-3943 PublicHealth@Amtrak.com